wxWidgets/wxWidgets/docs/msw/binaries.md

 https://www.wxwidgets.org/downloads#v3.2.4_msw

 Once you have the files you need, unzip all of them into the same directory, for example `c:\wx\3.2.4`.
-You should have only include and lib subdirectories under it, nothing else.
+You should have the file `wxidgets.props` plus include, lib and build subdirectories under it, nothing else.
 To avoid hard-coding this path into your projects, define `wxwin` environment variable containing it: although it's a little known fact, all versions of MSVC support environment variable expansion in the C++ projects